symfony/symfony-docs/cookbook/email/dev_environment.rst

 How to Work with Emails During Development
 ==========================================

-When you are creating an application which sends emails you will often not want to actually send the emails to the specified recipient during development.
-If you are using the ``SwiftmailerBundle`` with Symfony2 you can easily achieve this through configuration settings without having to make any changes to your application's code at all.
-There are two main choices to disable sending emails altogether and to send them all to a specified address.
+When you are creating an application which sends emails, you will often not want to actually send the emails to the specified recipient while development.
+If you are using the ``SwiftmailerBundle`` with Symfony2, you can easily achieve this through configuration settings without having to make any changes to your application's code at all.
+There are two main choices when it comes to handling emails during development: (a) disabling the sending of emails altogether or (b) sending all the emails to a specified address.

 Disabling Sending
 -----------------